wp-plugins/slider-wd/readme.txt

 *   Timer bar
 *   Support for watermarks
 *   Design customization for almost all features
 *   Custom CSS support for adding additional styling features to the slider
+*   Possibility to use Slider WD Media Upload for uploading multiple images at once

 Upgrade to [WordPress Slider Pro](http://web-dorado.com/products/wordpress-slider-plugin.html) to add features:
 *   26 transition effects